4brn/sysmon/docs/orientation.md

-# Orientation - System Monitoring
+# Orientation

-**Student Name**: Aleksandar Rangelov
+**Name**: Aleksandar Rangelov

 **Student Number**: 572601

 ## Table of Contents

-## Summary
-Project will consist of two parts:
-1. Metrics scrapper installed on a host machine, that collects and stores data locally in a lightweight database
-2. Web-based dashboard that allows user to remotely access and view system metrics in real time.

-Topics covered in this project:
-1. Networking & Cloud
-    - Remote access and real-time communication between host device and client.
-2. Intelligent Technologies
-    - Scrapper embeds into a device as a background process
-3. Software Engineering
-    - Client-server architecture, development using industry standard methodologies.
+[TOC]

-## Introduction
+## 1. Introduction

 Infrastructure is the backbone of today's world.
-Millions of devices service our daily technical needs.
-Therefore there is a need to monitor and ensure these devices function correctly and operate within the computational limits.
-Even though I won't be able to create a solution for enterprise usage, I can try and provide a solution for the normal individuals.
+Millions of devices service our daily technical and informational needs.
+Therefore there is a need to monitor and ensure these devices function correctly.
+Even though I won't be able to create a solution for enterprise usage, I can provide a solution for enthusiasts.

+### 1.1 Project overview

+Project consists of two parts:
+1. **Host**

+   > Software installed on a device, allowing a client to connect to said device in order to receive the data (cpu, memory, etc.).

+2. **Client**

+    > Web dashboard that allows user to remotely connect to devices with the host program running and view information about them in real time.

+### 1.2 Topics covered:

+- Networking & Cloud

+- Intelligent Technologies

+- Software Engineering

-## Topics
+## 2. Topics

-### Networking & Cloud
+### 2.1 Networking & Cloud

-> - Remote device access
+- Remote connectivity
-> - Websockets (TCP)
+- WebSockets
-> - Scalability System Design
+- Scalability

 The project uses a client server architecture.
-Devices store all the relevant system metrics and communicate with their local database (server), while the web app displays the data (client).
-Every device acts like a independent node ensuring scalability.
+Devices act as a server, collecting relevant system information and wait for a connection from a client, while the client visualizes received information.
+Host devices are independent, because they hold all the logic, allowing for a seamless expansion and scalability of monitored devices.

 Project reflects key concepts in cloud infrastructure and networking.

-### Intelligent Technologies
+### 2.2 Intelligent Technologies

-> - Embedded software design
+- Embedded Software Design
-> - Hardware-software interfacing
+- Hardware-Software Interfacing
-> - Resource Efficient Programming
+- Resource Efficient Programming

-The scrapper acts as a continuous background process agent without changing the primary function of the machine.
-Moreover the system metric data extraction needs to be done without additional computational power, relative to the resource efficient programming used in Embedded Systems.
+The agent acts as a continuous background process agent without changing the primary function of the device it is installed on.
+Moreover the system metric data extraction needs to be done without using a lot of computational resources, resembling the resource efficient programming used in Embedded Systems.

-### Software Engineering
+### 2.3 Software Engineering

-> - RESTful API
-> - Client-Server Architecture
+- Client-Server architecture
-> - Web Development
+- Web development

-The Projects project uses a client-server architecture,also used in web development.
-Moreover it uses development standards like version management (git) and RESTful APIs.
+The Projects project uses a client-server architecture, used in almost every software product.
+Moreover it uses development standards like version management (git) and APIs.

-## Conclusion
+## 3. Conclusion

-In conclusion, the project outlines a major learning experience, covering key topics in the area of ICT (networking, embedded systems), overall being and interesting and reasonably complex second project.
+In conclusion, the project outlines a major learning opportunity, covering key topics in the area of ICT and overall being an interesting and reasonably complex second project.